-Let's face it - shopping for drums can be a minefield for first time buyers.
-Fortunately, Drum Ambition is here to help!
-If you are ready to buy drums, our guides on buying your first set, choosing between electric and acoustic drums, and common mistakes to avoid when buying drum sets online can help point you in the right direction.
+We are here to help!
+If you are ready to buy drums, our guides on buying your first set, choosing between electric and acoustic drums, and common mistakes to avoid when purchasing drum sets online can help point you in the right direction.
 Reading this article will help you understand the price points and make informed decisions.

 Helpful related articles:

 Consider this: You are looking at two drum sets online, or perhaps you are at your local retailer.
 Both sets have a bass drum, a snare drum, and three toms.
-One is priced $399, and the other is priced $3'999.
-There are other sets, with the same components that fall between these prices.
+One is priced at $399, and the other at $3,999.
+There are other sets with the same components that fall between these prices.
 How can this be?
-The drum shells, finish, and quality of the hardware can vary considerably from set to set.

 Drum shell construction.

-If you strip an acoustic drum bare of the drum heads, rims, tension bolts and lugs, you are left with the shell.
-(Drum Ambition members can also refer to our comprehensive glossary should any of these terms be unfamiliar).
-Bass drums, toms and many snare drums have a wood construction, and the type and quality of that wood has a big impact on cost.
-Starter drum sets at the lower end of the price spectrum tend to be made from plywood/basswood, while the intermediate to advance level sets favor maple, birch, mahogany, and oak.
-The better quality the wood, the better your drums are going to sound.
-(And the more expensive your set is likely to be).
+If you strip an acoustic drum bare of the drum heads, rims, tension bolts, and lugs, you are left with the shell.
+Bass drums, toms, and many snare drums have a wood construction, and the build quality has a significant impact on cost.
+Starter drum sets at the lower end of the price spectrum tend to be made from plywood or basswood, while the intermediate to advance level sets favor maple, birch, mahogany, and oak.
+The better quality the wood, the better your drums will sound, and the more expensive your set is likely to be.

-A drum shell's thickness is measured in individual "plies" - in other words, one thin layer of wood attached to another to form multiple plies.
+A drum shell's thickness is measured in individual plies.
+In other words, one thin layer of wood is attached to another to form multiple plies.
 While much depends on the shell's thickness, the general rule of thumb is that different wood types produce different sounds.
-For example, maple is said to be "warm" and resonant, while birch is more cutting with a shorter decay, meaning it rings less.
+For example, maple is warm and resonant, while birch is more cutting with a shorter decay, meaning it rings less.
 It's tough to think of sound in descriptors such as these, particularly if you are new to drumming.
-The best thing you can do is try them out at your local retailer, or listen to sound samples on manufacturer's websites.
+The best thing you can do is try them out at your local retailer or listen to sound samples on the manufacturer's websites.
 The same applies to snare drums that have metal shells instead of wood.
-(Snare drums can be either wood or metal).
-While steel is by far the most common (and thus typically at the lower end of the price range), more expensive metals can add to the cost, such as brass, copper, aluminum, nickel, higher grade steel, and bronze.
-Again, each metal has a different sound nuance, which really needs to be heard.
+While steel is by far the most common, and thus typically at the lower end of the price range, more expensive metals can add to the cost, such as brass, copper, aluminum, nickel, higher grade steel, and bronze.
+Again, each metal has a different sound nuance, which needs to be heard.

-There is also a big price difference between entry-level electronic drums and top-of-the-line models.
-Starter electric sets usually have a basic module with limited sound options, and undersized pads that are mostly made from plastic or rubber.
-More expensive models have a superior sound module (with added features such as recording, customization and editing), larger mesh or "real feel" rubber pads that are often 12 inches in diameter for a more realistic feel, as well as a more substantial rack for mounting and positioning.
+There is also a significant price difference between entry-level electronic drums and top-of-the-line models.
+Starter electric sets usually have a basic module with limited sound options and undersized pads mostly made from plastic or rubber.
+More expensive models have a superior sound module, larger mesh or natural feel rubber pads, and a more substantial rack for better positioning.
 Check out this article for more information.
-Remember that electronic drums rarely come with speakers, bass drum pedals or a seat, unless specifically stated in the product description.
-These are considered additional purchases, and may be offered in a bundle by your retailer.
+Remember that electronic drums rarely come with speakers, bass drum pedals, or a seat unless expressly stated in the product description.
+These are considered additional purchases and may be offered in a bundle by your retailer.